What is a Financial Aid Budget or Cost of Attendance?

 In preparing to enter the MBA program I am considering alternative loans, is there anything that I can do in advance to facilitate this process?

 Reviewing your credit report prior to applying for loans is certainly a good idea.
 You can review your credit report via any of the three main credit bureaus.

-When do I apply for loans and scholarships?
+When do I apply for loans?